If you’re an experienced golfer, you know shoes are just as important as clubs, gloves, bags, markers, and so on.

 Anyway, as the name suggests, these are very light.
 So light that you won’t feel them.
 They’re also equipped with a breathable mesh that keeps your feet fresh, which is quite useful for long golf sessions in a warm climate.
 The comfort level of these shoes is also quite high, since the foam and flexible nature of the mesh keep your feet stable, without them being snugged too tightly.

 Additionally, you may also use these shoes in moderately rainy weather, since they have a durable, waterproof construction.
-All in all, they’re light, breathable, comfy and have a decent grip.
-Again, another pair you can easily order from Amazon.
+All in all, they’re light, breathable, comfy, and have a decent grip.

 Top 3 Spiked Shoes

 #1 – New Balance Spiked Golf Shoes